nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Action:** Execute the command: `find n/Tennis d/2023-05-01`

 **Result:**
-* The Events List Panel will be updated to display only those `Event` whose `Name` includes the word Tennis and `Date` are May 1, 2023
+* The Events Panel will be updated to display only those `Event` whose `Name` includes the word Tennis and `Date` are May 1, 2023
 * The date box for May 1, 2023 will be highlighted on the Calendar